The Peach Music Festival: 2016

 The Peach Music Festival 2016 was from August 11–14.
-Headliners were Trey Anastasio band, Gregg Allman, String Cheese Incident, Govt.Mule nd also a set of Gregg Allman together with String Cheese Incident.
+Headliners were Trey Anastasio Band, Gregg Allman, String Cheese Incident, Gov't Mule and a collective set by Allman and String Cheese Incident.

 2015

 The Peach Music Festival 2015 took place from August 13 to August 16, headlined by Gregg Allman, Santana and a special version of Bill Kreutzmann’s Billy & The Kids featuring the drummer’s Grateful Dead band mate Bob Weir.
 The Allman Brothers performed without Derek Trucks.

 2014

 The third annual Peach Music Festival took place on August 14–17.
 The festival was scheduled to be headlined by The Allman Brothers, Bob Weir & RatDog, and Trey Anastasio Band.
 For unspecified reasons, Bob Weir canceled summer tour dates ranging from August 14 through September 14.
 As a result, the Trey Anastasio Band received an extra headlining slot on Friday night.
 The festival featured a set in which The Allman Brothers Band performed the Eat A Peach album in its entirety.
 This was especially notable because it would be the second to last time the band would perform a festival with the guitarist duo of Derek Trucks and Warren Haynes (the final festival performance being the Lockn' Festival a month later).
 According to interviews with Rolling Stone, both guitarists decided to focus on their other projects.
 Derek Trucks said "I feel that my solo project and the Tedeschi Trucks Band is where my future and creative energy lies...The Tedeschi Trucks Band tour schedule keeps growing, and I feel the time has finally come to focus on a single project, which will allow me to spend that rare time off the road with my family and children.
 It's a difficult decision to make, and I don't make it lightly.”
 Following the conclusion of Eat A Peach, The Allman Brothers encored with the song "Little Martha," which served as a heartfelt tribute to the band's deceased co-founder Duane Allman.